christinathucanh/music-composition/README.md

 # Project: Music Composition

- Project: This project is a decomposition of the song "I'm Good" <br>
+ This project is a decomposition of the song "I'm Good" <br>
  by Bebe Rexha and David Guetta. <br>
  Authors: Anh Thuc (Christina) Vu, John Miller, Luke Walters, Luke Caruso-Thompson <br>
  Date: 2022-10-12 <br>